Alegres/awstraining-cicd-hands-on/README.md

 Then, please make sure that **BACKEND_EMEA_TEST_SMOKETEST_BACKEND_PASSWORD** repository secret is set to "welt", as this is the password for the above test user, that will be used for smoke tests.

+You also need to make sure that our smoke tests will be calling our application.
+The access to our application occurs via load balancer.
+You have to copy **DNS of the load balancer** by going to AWS -> EC2 -> Load balancers and selecting the DNS of our application load balancer.
+Thi DNS must be then added to the **EMEA-TEST-config.properties** file in our project.
+Just replace the **<<TODO: set url>>** placeholder. **REMEMBER TO PUSH YOUR CHANGES!**

 Make sure that you have also:
 * Replaced <<ACCOUNT_ID>> in the whole project (replace all in all files) with your AWS Account ID
   * **REMEMBER!** Push all changes to your forked repository!